lizzij/LearningCurve/README.md

 ## Week 15
 Sept 23 - 27 (29)
 - Ship bug free, high qulity code that does what it's supposed to do

+## Week 16
+Oct 1 - 4 (6)
+- Finish compound hets and start on search